Health Education Accreditation

 Health Education Accreditation is a quality improvement process that supports health education programs, preparing graduates to deliver safe and effective care at entry to practice.

-The 13 health professions include:
+The health professions currently participating in the program include:

 - Magnetic resonance